-Article 132 of the Commercial Companies Law of 2019 requires that 10% of a company's net profit to be transferred to a non-distributable legal reserve until the amount of the legal reserve becomes equal to one-third of the Parent Company's fully-paid share capital.
-Accordingly, during 31 December 2021 RO 75.4 million (2020: nil) of the Parent Company's annual profit was transferred to the legal reserve.
+Article 132 of the Commercial Companies Law of 2019 requires that 10% of a company's net profit to be transferred to a non-distributable legal reserve until the amount of the legal reserve becomes equal to one-third of the Parent Company's fully paid share capital.
+Accordingly, during financial year 2022 RO 111.5 million (2021: RO 75.4 million) of the Parent Company's annual profit was transferred to the legal reserve.
 The reserve is not available for distribution.